Skip to main content

 When automated processes meet real production environments, unexpected situations often arise: How should variation be managed?
 Which decisions can operators make autonomously, and when should a process be stopped?
 The interaction between people, technology and organisational structures is often decisive for whether automation delivers its expected benefits.

-"In test environments such as RAIDS, these questions can be identified before larger investments are made, reducing the risk of unexpected obstacles during the transition to production," continues Oscar Andersson.
+“In test environments like this, such questions can be identified before major investments are made, reducing the risk of unexpected obstacles when transitioning to production,” continues Oscar Andersson.

 Applications beyond batteries

-RAIDS supports testing from small components up to megacasting-scale structures, with full-scale demonstrations planned for spring 2026.
-The knowledge developed for battery pack disassembly has potential well beyond the battery sector.
-Complex products in automotive, machinery manufacturing and other industries face similar challenges: combining robust constructions with requirements for sustainable and resource-efficient life cycles.
+The capacity ranges from small-scale trials to components in megacasting format, with the first full-scale tests planned for spring 2026.
+The technology and knowledge developed for the disassembly of battery packs have potential far beyond the battery industry.
+Complex products in the automotive sector, machinery manufacturing, and other industries face the same challenge: combining robust designs with the demands for sustainable and resource-efficient life cycles.

 "By combining materials expertise with practical testing of robotised processes, industry can develop and verify solutions for circular products – from design and construction to assembly, disassembly and recycling.
 Robotics is now a key enabler for making circularity practically and economically feasible," concludes Oscar Andersson.